 |Faculty/School||College of Sciences and Engineering

 School of Engineering

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.

 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-1. Explain three thermodynamic laws and fundamental principles in fluid mechanics.
+1. Explain three thermodynamic laws and fundamental principles in thermodynamics and fluid mechanics.

 2. Solve problems related to thermal and fluid systems by applying thermodynamic laws and fluid principles.